 A sample of 65 entrepreneurs was collected, aged between 23 and 67 years old, with an average age of 44.7 years old (SD \pm 11).
-The businesses, located in two Municipalities of the District of Bragança, as shown in table 1, are characterized by being micro (80%) or small (20%).
+The businesses, located in two municipalities in the District of Bragança, as shown in table 1, are characterized by being micro (80%) and small (20%).

 Most entrepreneurs are male (70.7%) and have compulsory education (55.4%).
-Before the creation of their own business, they already worked but for others (83.1%) (private companies: 81.7%, parent company: 1.5% and higher education institution: 1.5%) and although having created their own business there is a relevant percentage that continues to have a complementary paid activity (35.4%).
+Before the creation of their own business, they already worked but for others (83.1%), namely, in private companies (81.7%), in the parent company (1.5%) and in a higher education institution (1.5%).
+Despite having created their own business, there is a relevant percentage that continues to have a paid complementary activity (35.4%).
 Although the difficulties and the economic context are unfavorable to the growth and development of business, 60% of entrepreneurs would like their children to follow their example, that is, to create their own company.